Best camera film 2022: The top analogue options for 35mm and medium format photography

 Advertisement

-Get ready to point and shoot with our pick of the best camera films on the market
+Get ready to point and shoot with our pick of the best camera film on the market

 Analogue photography is in the midst of a real renaissance.
-While digital’s practical benefits can’t be denied, the best camera films offer a look and feel that no number of megapixels can ever truly replicate.
+While digital’s practical benefits can’t be denied, the best camera film offers a look and feel that no number of megapixels can ever truly replicate.

 From professional studio shoots to candid travel snaps, an ever-growing number of photographers are turning to film for its unique charm.
 Indeed, with rolls of rich, vibrant colour and timeless black and white emulsions to choose from, film photography presents analogue enthusiasts with options to suit just about any situation.